seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/17-Perfomance-Engineering.md

 4. **Performance:** Load-tested, rate-limited, and resilient infrastructure.

 You have successfully engineered a system that is prepared for the extremes of real-world event operations.
 The final frontier of your architecture is **Observability and Incident Response (SRE)**, which ensures that when the unexpected happens, you have the tools to diagnose and recover with surgical precision.

----

-**As this section concludes the Performance Engineering module, the entire architectural framework is now complete.
-Would you like to transition to the SRE/Incident Response documentation, or is there any final architectural synthesis you would like to review?**